Main Image by: Vicky Dubois Photography

 What is a Goth Wedding

-Goth and gothic weddings are just like any other weddings; two people in love, wishing to take part in a ceremony, vowing to spend the rest of their lives together, but there is a slight difference.
+Goth and gothic weddings and ceremonies are just like any other weddings; two people in love, wishing to take part in a ceremony, vowing to spend the rest of their lives together, but there is a slight difference.
 The difference is goth is a subculture, a music scene, a genre of fashion and a lifestyle choice which is an important aspect of inclusion within a goth wedding ceremony.

 Gothic takes its name from a literary period of dark romanticism; it is also a style of architecture and design.

 Do You Have a Theme For Your Goth Wedding?

 How will your goth wedding be designed?
 Will the theme be the two of you or will it be a specific theme you have chosen?
 Tim Burton weddings are a theme of their own and not all goth clients want this theme as many non-alternative people believe.